 In addition to the numbing medicine, time-release cortisone is injected into the joint to minimize the inflammation to provide long-term pain relief.

-Why is a Hip Injection Performed?
+Why Is A Hip Injection Performed?

 Conditions Treated With Hip Injections: